SciML/sciml.ai/news/2022/09/21/compile_time.md

 which does many of the tricks required for getting much higher performance than "simple" codes by using CPU-specialized kernels based on the sizes of the CPU's caches.
-Open source projects like R and SciPy also ship with OpenBLAS because of its generally good performance and open licensing, though it's known that OpenBLAS is handedly outperformed by [Intel MKL](https://www.intel.com/content/www/us/en/develop/documentation/get-started-with-mkl-for-dpcpp/top.html) which is a vendor-optimized BLAS/LAPACK implementation for Intel CPUs (which works on AMD CPUs as well).
+Open source projects like R and SciPy also ship with OpenBLAS because of its generally good performance and open licensing, though it's known that OpenBLAS is handily outperformed by [Intel MKL](https://www.intel.com/content/www/us/en/develop/documentation/get-started-with-mkl-for-dpcpp/top.html) which is a vendor-optimized BLAS/LAPACK implementation for Intel CPUs (which works on AMD CPUs as well).
 Given its licensing, most open source projects cannot (and thus do not) ship with a binary of MKL even though it is known to perform better in many circumstances.